LeonisX/space-trader/README.md

 * EncounterPretextMariePolice - unused string.
 Need to implement
 * Translate all

-* Encounter doesn't finish after captain's destruction
+* After captain's destruction no more captains :(
 * Very strange bug when hire 2 mercenaries at once
 * Ship in shipyard is free